CloudLabsAI-Azure/Threat-Protection-with-Microsoft-Defender-XDR/Day-3-Hands-on-Lab/Module-4.md

-# Exercise 3: Mitigate threats using Microsoft 365 Defender
+# Exercise 4: Mitigate threats using Microsoft 365 Defender

+### Estimated timing: 60 minutes
 ## Overview

 You're a Security Operations Analyst working at a company that implemented Microsoft Defender XDR solutions.
 You need to see the alerts in an incident to see the incident's full impact do a root cause investigation and mitigate these alerts using M365 Defender tools.

-## Lab objectives
+## Objectives
  In this exercise, you will perform the following in the M365 Defender portal:
 - Task 1: Create a Group
 - Task 2: Apply Microsoft Defender for Office 365 preset security policies
 - Task 3: Activate a Microsoft Security Rule
 - Task 4: Manage Incidents
 - Task 5: Investigate Alerts

-## Estimated timing: 60 minutes

 ### Task 1: Create a Group